-As described finding 2018-007 in the accompanying schedule of findings and questioned costs, OahuMPO did not comply with requirements regarding CFDA 20.205 Highway Planning and Construction for subrecipient monitoring.
+As described in the accompanying schedule of findings and questioned costs, OahuMPO did not comply with requirements regarding CFDA 20.205 Highway Planning and Construction as described in finding 2019-003 for subrecipient monitoring.
 Compliance with such requirements is necessary, in our opinion, for OahuMPO to comply with the requirements applicable to that program.